Sebastien-Raguideau/Ebame/Nanopore.md

 conda activate LongReads
 ```

-It is important to store all data and outputs in directories contained within the mounted volume in `~/mydatalocal` to insure you do not run out of space on your VMs.
+It is important to store all data and outputs in directories contained within the mounted volume in `~/Projects` to insure you do not run out of space on your VMs.

-Get the fast5 reads into the `mydatalocal` dir on our VM:
+Get the fast5 reads into the `Projects` dir on our VM:

 ```
-cd ~/data/mydatalocal

-mkdir LongReads
+mkdir -p ~/Projects/LongReads

-cd LongReads
+cd ~/Projects/LongReads

-export DATA=/home/ubuntu/data/public/teachdata/ebame-2022/metagenomics/Quince_datasets/Rob_data/

-cp $DATA/fast5_subset.tar.gz .
+cp $DATA/Rob_data/fast5_subset.tar.gz .
 tar -xvzf fast5_subset.tar.gz
 rm fast5_subset.tar.gz
 ```